clicon/clixon/doc/FAQ.md

 ## What is Clixon?

-Clixon is a configuration management tool including a generated CLI , Yang parser, netconf and restconf interface and an embedded databases.
+Clixon is a YANG-based configuration manager, with interactive CLI, NETCONF and RESTCONF interfaces, an embedded database and transaction support.

 ## Why should I use Clixon?

-If you want an easy-to-use configuration frontend based on yang with an open-source license.
+If you want an easy-to-use configuration toolkit based on yang with an open-source license.
 Typically for embedded devices requiring a config interface such as routers and switches.

 ## What license is available?
-CLIXON is dual license.
+Clixon is dual license.
 Either Apache License, Version 2.0 or GNU General Public License Version 2.

 ## Is Clixon extendible?